kkasperczyk-no/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 ### Mandatory configuration

-To use the Matter protocol, you need to enable the `CONFIG_CHIP` Kconfig option.
-Setting this option enables the Matter protocol stack and other associated Kconfig options, including CONFIG_CHIP_ENABLE_DNSSD_SRP that is required for the discovery of the Matter device using DNS-SD.
+To use the Matter protocol, you need to set the `CONFIG_CHIP` Kconfig option.
+Setting this option enables the Matter protocol stack and other associated Kconfig options, including `CONFIG_CHIP_ENABLE_DNSSD_SRP` that is required for the Matter device to be discoverable using DNS-SD.

 After that, make sure to set the `CONFIG_CHIP_PROJECT_CONFIG` Kconfig option and define the path to the configuration file that specifies Vendor ID, Product ID, and other project-specific Matter settings.